-Create small task group dedicated to organising and cleaning up any messy files, books and any other items that have been lying around for years.
+Support employees to have a workspace that is organised, clean and free from files, books and any other items that have been lying around for years.
+This can be through storage solutions or assessing work practices.
 A clear environment will create clear minds.

 Place a few green plants around the office.
 Research shows that just one plant per workspace can provide an ample lift in staff’s emotional state and improve employee happiness.

-Encourage staff to walk, bike or take public transport into work.
+Encourage staff to walk, bike ride or take public transport when working from the office.
 Not only will they be doing good things for the environment, they are also having some important ‘me time’.